processout/processout-ios/Sources/ProcessOut/ProcessOut.docc/3DS.md

 Most PSPs have their own certified SDKs for 3DS2 in mobile apps but they all have equivalent features. `PO3DSService` allows to abstract the details of 3DS handling and supply functionality in a consistent way.

-We officially support our own implementation of `PO3DSService` to use with [Checkout](https://checkout.com) service.
-Check `ProcessOutCheckout3DS` package for details.

-There is also `CardPaymentTest3DSService` defined in Example application that emulates the normal 3DS authentication flow but does not actually make any calls to a real Access Control Server (ACS).
+We officially support our own implementation ``POTest3DSService`` of `PO3DSService` that emulates the normal 3DS authentication flow but does not actually make any calls to a real Access Control Server (ACS).
 It is mainly useful during development in our sandbox testing environment.
+Also, there is an integration with [Checkout](https://checkout.com) 3DS2 SDK that is available in separate `ProcessOutCheckout3DS` package.

 ### 3DS Redirect